Equine businesses often require unique features from their software that differ from standard large and small animal clinics.

 A horse may often reside at a location that is different from the owner/s.
 For this reason animal records allow for three unique pointers.
 The user can specify LOCATION, THE OWNER, and THE CHARGE-TO for each individual horse.
 The location can be recorded on all Tax Receipts/Invoices as well as statements.
 This allows clients to easily see where the horse was billed if they are members of multiple syndicates or not directly involved with the Horse on a day to day basis.

-The dame or sire of a horse can also be specified on the animal record.
-A single click of the mouse will take you to a horse’s dame or sire record.
+The dam or sire of a horse can also be specified on the animal record.
+A single click of the mouse will take you to a horse’s dam or sire record.
 Birth dates can also be automatically defaulted to the 1st of August.

 The analysis by location report is specifically designed to report on equine studs.
 It will report only on the stud selected and list the total sales for the stud, the individual sales for each animal and it is further broken down into the sales by class and month.
 This provides a fast and easy way to report on your business with a stud even though you may not be billing them directly.